 Court Based Process for Divorce: Avoid it if you can

 A divorce case can be fairly simple if both the husband and the wife want to get divorced and they do not have any disagreements about their finances or children: this kind of case is an “uncontested” divorce.
+This type of divorce is rare but not uncommon and can be resolved with the help of an uncontested divorce lawyer in your area so you can get the proceedings finalized as soon as possible.
 In these cases, mediation, a process option for couples separating or divorcing, can keep you out of court and the decision making with the couple divorcing.

 However, a divorce case can also be very complicated.
 This happens if the husband and the wife disagree about financial issues and/or what happens with their children after the divorce is final.
 These divorces take a much longer time.
 People call this kind of case a “contested” divorce.